kolektiv/kolektiv.github.io/_posts/2014-08-13-aether-guide.md

 let composedLens = innerLens >?-> valueLens

 // returns a string option
-let getValue outer = getPL composedLens outer
+let getValue outer = Lens.getPartial composedLens outer

-// still takes a string, but it'll only be set if Inner is not None let setValue v outer = setPL composedLens v outer
+// still takes a string, but it'll only be set if Inner is not None let setValue v outer = Lens.setPartial composedLens v outer
 {% endhighlight %}

-We can see that we're using a couple of new functions here as well &mdash; `getPL` and `setPL`.
-They're simply the equivalents of `setL` and `getL` for partial lenses, and in general this is a convention that the Aether library sticks to.
+We can see that we're using a couple of new functions here as well &mdash; `Lens.getPartial` and `Lens.setPartial`.
+They're simply the equivalents of `Lens.set` and `Lens.get` for partial lenses, and in general this is a convention that the Aether library sticks to.
+You will be unsurprised to learn that these functions are joined by `Lens.map` and `Lens.mapPartial` too, behaving much as you would expect.

 So, that's a very brief intro to Aether, the next thing to do is to have a glance at the code if you're interested in using it.
 It's small and not very complicated and the useful functions are all quite apparent (hopefully).
 Head over to [here][aether] and take a look, and feel free to get in touch/raise issues/send pull requests if you feel like it!